One very big question usually asked by webmasters and online business owner is how to know if their online business doing well.

-I must confess that it a very mobile-friendly website but it took a lot of resources to fully load its component.
+I must confess that it is a very mobile-friendly website but it took a lot of resources to fully load its component.
 It came alongside so many interesting things that would keep my blog reader on their feet like social login, the ability to start your forum, badges for fans and a lot of rubbish that I never really needed.

 You can check the page speed of your website by using the Google page speed insight tool as displayed above.

 4. Check the SSL status of your website.

 SSL stands for standard security technology, and it establishes an encrypted link between a web server and a browser.
 According to Google, one of the factors used in the ranking website is the use of SSL.

 But when you visit a website that’s encrypted with SSL, your browser will form a connection with the webserver, look at the SSL certificate, and then bind together your browser and the server.

 Shifting to HTTPS is a must because search engines and users will not have passage to your site if you still have HTTP URLs.
 They will get 4xx and 5xx HTTP status codes instead of your content.
 If your website still does not have a valid SSL then Google may rank your website lower.

 To check if your website has a valid SSL then you should look at the URL section of your website to confirm.
 Just to help you with proper guidelines.
 If your website is prefixed with this.